StratusLab/cimi/README.md

 On machines where the `rpmbuild` command is available, the RPM package will also be generated.

+Note that Maven 3.0.4 is required for the build; earlier versions (esp.
+Maven 2.2.1) will _not_ build the software.

 Running the full tests requires having a Couchbase server running on the build machine with administrator credentials of "admin/ADMIN4".
 To execute the build without a Couchbase server, add the option